microsoft/api-guidelines/Guidelines.md

 **Recordset count:** Developers who want to know the full number of records across all pages, MAY include the query parameter _$count=true_ to tell the server to include the count of items in the response.

 ### 9.9.
 Compound collection operations
-Filtering, Sorting and Pagination operations MAY all be performed against a given collection.
+Filtering, Sorting, and Pagination operations MAY all be performed against a given collection.
 When these operations are performed together, the evaluation order MUST be:

 1. **Filtering**.
 This includes all range expressions performed as an AND operation.